 Kočner previously stated he would set up a website publishing information on the private lives of journalists reporting on the alleged tax fraud case against him, the newspaper reported.
 Slovakia’s National Criminal Agency (NAKA) has since dropped the fraud case.
 Kočner did not immediately comment on Kuciak and Kušnířova’s murders, the Guardian stated.

 Citing local media, the OCCRP reported October 1, that among the detainees was a woman, identified by the police by her initials, A.Zs., who allegedly ordered the murder and paid 70,000 euros (US$80,000) for the hit.
-Slovak media also reported that the woman is allegedly connected to Kočner, according to the OCCRP.
+Slovak media also reported that the woman was allegedly connected to Kočner, according to the OCCRP.

 Tens of thousands of people took to the streets in protest over the couple’s murder.
 A series of demonstrations were held in Bratislava and other Slovak cities, and several high level officials resigned, including Prime Minister Robert Fico in March, Interior Minister Tomáš Drucker in April and police chief Tibor Gašpar in May, after public outcry over the murder, media reported.